OJWatson/ojwatson.co.uk/content/teaching/teaching.md

   css_style = ""
 +++

 I teach and supervise across infectious disease modelling, health emergencies, and data/AI-enabled methods.
-This page is focused on university teaching and supervision; for professional short courses and bespoke workshops, see [Training](/training/).
+This page focuses on university teaching and supervision; for professional short courses and bespoke workshops, see [Training](/training/).

 ## Modules

-I contribute to teaching that typically covers topics such as:
+My teaching typically spans:

-- **Infectious disease modelling** — compartmental models, inference, uncertainty, and decision support.
+- **Infectious disease modelling** — compartmental models, inference, uncertainty, scenario analysis, and decision support.
-- **Outbreak analytics** — situational awareness, nowcasting/forecasting, and evaluation.
+- **Outbreak analytics** — situational awareness, nowcasting/forecasting, evaluation, and communication of uncertainty.
-- **Computational methods for public health** — reproducible research workflows and simulation-based analysis.
+- **Computational methods for public health** — reproducible workflows, simulation-based analysis, and practical data skills.

+Where helpful, I contribute guest lectures and applied sessions that link methods to real-world public health questions.

-(If you’d like the most up-to-date list of specific modules I’m teaching this year, please [get in touch](/about/contact/).)
+If you’d like the most up-to-date list of specific modules I’m teaching this year, please [get in touch](/about/contact/).

 ## Short courses and training